The day has finally come, you have a crisp $100 bill in your hand and you have two choices...

 Are you looking to be more active with your investments?

 Thanks to paperless communication, technology and high frequency trading platforms, there are now an array of free investing platforms out there.
-Two of the most popular platforms are M1 Finance and Robinhood.
+Two of the most popular platforms are Robinhood and Webull.

 Both of these platforms allow you to invest in stocks and ETFs traded on the major stock exchanges for free.

 I am sure we all have that rich friend or family member that made a fortune by investing in real estate.
-Typically, this is through buying multifamily properties and renting them out.
+Typically, this is through buying multifamily properties and renting them out or purchasing land for development.

-While this can be a great investment, there is one problem with this.
+While this can be a great investment, there is one problem with this: it is really difficult and expensive to get started!

 If you want to buy a piece of real estate, get ready to put down as much as 25% of the total price of the property, not including closing costs!

 Thanks to crowdfunded real estate platforms, you can now invest in real estate projects with other people without shelling out thousands of dollars!
-It is a lot easier to get started.
+With Fundrise, it is a lot easier to get started.

 Real estate is one of the most popular investments out there, and you are able to make money while providing much needed housing to other people.